somatisch/somatisch-site/recipes/index.md

 ---
 ## Recipes, Models, and Heuristics

-Here is a place where you can find somatisch.io methods and tools.
+Here is a place where you can find somatisch.io methods, models, problem solving techniques, and tools.

 <!-- - strategy
 - methodology